dell-asm/dell-brocade/docs/config_create_delete_activate_deactivate.md

 # Usage
 # --------------------------------------------------------------------------
    Refer to the examples in the manifest directory.
-   The following files capture the details for the sample init.pp and supported files:
+   The following file contains the details of the sample init.pp and supported files:

-    - sample_brocade_config.pp
+    - sample_init.pp_config

    A user can create an init.pp file based on the above sample files and call the "puppet device" command , for example:
    # puppet device